 E.K.
-Johnston’s Star Wars: Ahsoka is a largely satisfying character-driven novel that does justice to this beloved fan favourite and answers some of the pressing questions on fans’ minds.
-The main story takes some time to get off the ground and it’s populated by largely forgettable secondary characters but the flashback scenes, interludes, and final third of the book more than make up for it and will leave you begging for more.
+Johnston’s Star Wars: Ahsoka is a relatively satisfying character-driven novel that, for the most part, does justice to this beloved fan favourite and answers some of the pressing questions on fans’ minds.
+The main story takes some time to get off the ground and it’s populated by largely forgettable secondary characters but the flashback scenes, interludes, and final third of the book make up for it and will leave you begging for more.

-And while the novel may not live up to every fan’s expectations, Star Wars: Ahsoka is a solid (and thoroughly enjoyable) entry in the new Star Wars canon and will hopefully pave the way for other novels (or other media) starring our favourite former Padawan.
+And while the novel may not live up to every fan’s expectations, not even mine, Star Wars: Ahsoka is a solid entry in the new Star Wars canon and will hopefully pave the way for other novels (or other media) starring our favourite former Padawan.